idanmashaal/Now2ai-RTL-Fixer/README.md

 ---

-Created by [Now2.ai](https://now2.ai) - Transform Your Technology Future.
+Created by <a href="https://go.now2.ai/?from=github" target="_blank">Now2.ai</a> - Transform Your Technology Future.
 Strategic technology consulting for organizations navigating the new AI-driven landscape.